B-Mohammad/Multiplayer-shooting-game/README.md

 # shooter-multiplayer-game
-shooter multiplayer game with pygame and tcp socket
+Multiplayer shooting game with pygame and tcp socket